jeroenoomsNL/the-flex-grid/README.md

 The Flex Grid is an lightweight 12 columns grid, build with CSS3 feature flexbox.
 The grid is made for modern browsers, no support for dinosaurs.
 The max-width of the grid and the with of the gutter are easily customizable by the globals in the SASS file.

+Vendor prefixes are added for the last 2 versions of the most used webbrowers using autoprefixer.
+This can be changed in gulpfiles.js

 The grid CSS can be found at /dist/styles/grid.css

 ## Fluid grid